Seniors in High School

 - You can always check your MyHarper Portal to see if you have completed this step.

-July 15 – Submit your final High School Transcript
+- July 15 – Submit your final High School Transcript and any AP scores or other college credits.

-*Timeline valid for the high school class of 2020 only.
+*Timeline valid for the high school class of 2023